hosua/aws-url-shortener/README.md

 you'll need run `npm run build:frontend`, then `npm run deploy:frontend` script which will reupload the `dist` files to s3.

-In order to fully delete the stack, you will need to empty the frontend s3 bucket first, otherwise it will fail to delete.

 ### Architecture

 ![url-shortener](images/url-shortener-diagram.webp)